XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.14.1 Description

-Compute the real entropy of a set of individuals in a TrajDataFrame.
+Compute the real entropy of a set of individuals.
 The real entropy depends not only on the frequency of visitation, but also the order in which the nodes were visited and the time spent at each location, thus capturing the full spatio-temporal order present in an `u`'s mobility patterns. he random entropy of an individual `u` is defined as
 $$
 E(u) = - \sum_{T'_u}P(T'_u)log_2[P(T_u^i)]
 $$